K-flat complexes and derived categories: The K-flat model for the derived category, recollement, and compact generation

 As pointed out in Section~\ref{subsection-cot-model}, for abelian categories we need not distinguish between an exact model structure in the sense of~\cite{gillespie-exact model structures} and an abelian model structure compatible with a proper class of short exact sequences as in~\cite{hovey}.
 So we use~\cite[Theorem~7.2]{hovey} to show that the model structure is monoidal, for a commutative ring $R$.
 We need to check conditions (a), (b), (c), and (d) from that theorem.

 Condition (a) translates to the statement that (for any chain complex $X$) if we apply $X \otimes_R -$ to a degreewise pure exact sequence then we still have a degreewise pure exact sequence.
 As shown in the proof of Proposition~\ref{prop-C-acyclic-properties}, it will definitely result in a short exact sequence.
-In each degree it is a direct sum of tensor products or $R$-modules.
-Now for any $R$-module $M$, the functor $M \otimes_R -$ preserves pure exact sequences, by associativity of tensor products.
+In fact, in each degree it is a direct sum of pure short exact sequences (of tensor products) of $R$-modules.
+Indeed for any $R$-module $M$, the functor $M \otimes_R -$ preserves pure exact sequences, by associativity of tensor products.
 Moreover, pure exact sequences are closed under direct sums.
 So condition (a) follows.

 Condition (b) translates to the statement that if $X$ and $Y$ are each K-flat, then $X \otimes_R Y$ too is K-flat.
 It follows right from the definition of K-flat and associativity of the tensor product.